RaviShankarArya/AngularTemplate/README.md

 bower install

-if bower.json,gulpfile.js,karma.conf.js files didn't find in your project folder then run the below command
+Need to install bower, gulp-cli and karma

-npm install -g bower gulp-cli karma
+before check whether it is installed or not bower -v, gulp-cli -v, karma -v if not run below command npm install -g bower gulp-cli karma